OXPHOS/GeneMiner/README.md

 The demo is built by `plotly/dash` and made publically available via 'flask', 'gunicorn' and 'nginx.
 For more information about setting up the front end, refer to [wikipage](https://github.com/OXPHOS/GeneMiner/wiki/Setup-front-end-with-plotly-dash,-flask,-gunicorn-and-nginx).

-When applicable, the demo is run at site: [oxphos.online](oxphos.online).
+When applicable, the demo is running at site: [http://www.oxphos.online](oxphos.online).

 First, the website allows table display and summary view of patient clinical reports of different types and cancer (clinical reports):